Roho11/Roho11/README.md

 - 👋 Hi, I’m @Roho11
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on Data Analytics projects
 - 📫 How to reach me: kosirok@gmail.com

 <!---